navdeep-G/exp-smoothing-java/README.md

 # Time Series in Java
 ## An implemenation of some time series calculations in Java.

-These include the following:
+##Currently the following calculations are being computed:
 - mean
 - variance
 - autocovariance